JulyIghor/DockLockPro/README.md

 ❗ **Requires at least two monitors** to function.
 ❗ **Only works when the Dock is at the bottom** of the screen.
-❗ **Not compatible with auto-hide mode.** A future update may address this.

 ---